csmith/centauri/README.md

 * `lego` - uses the Lego library to obtain certificates from Let's Encrypt using a DNS-01 challenge (default).
+* `selfsigned` - generates a self-signed certificate.
+This will not be trusted by browsers, but may be useful for certain advanced scenarios.

 ## Feedback / Contributing